gileanu/vishoots/README.md

 ![1710958872221](image/README/1710958872221.png)

-Currently mostly static, only dinamic desction is the "Featured Galleries" section.
+Currently mostly static, only dynamic section is the "Featured Galleries" section.

-TODO: Create a setup page redirect after user added Portfolio name - Admin Dashboard
+TODO: Create a setup page redirect after user added Portfolio name for: "About me" and "Work" sections - Admin Dashboard

 #### Categories